-Plans to double the free childcare for working parents in England have been brought forward by a year.
+Plans to double the free childcare for working parents in England have been fast-tracked.

 Parents of three and four-year-olds will be granted 30 hours a week of free childcare from September 2016 - double the current entitlement.

 The scheme - announced in the Childcare Bill in last week's Queen's Speech - is being rolled out a year earlier than planned.

 Speaking ahead of the announcement, David Cameron said he was "pressing ahead with these reforms so that not a moment is lost in getting on with the task, going further than ever before to help with childcare costs".

 Employment minister Priti Patel told Good Morning Britain a consultation would be launched with all childcare providers before the summer.